 3. Hydor Professional External Canister Filter

-This Hydor canister measures at 11 x 9 x 24 inches.
+This Hydor canister measures 11 x 9 x 24 inches.
 Telescopic valves on top of the filter add a few inches to the overall height of the canister as well.
 It’s designed well to fit into tighter spaces, and the shape is easy to get into cabinets.

 This kit comes with all the necessary pieces to get the filter set up right away.
 There’s filtration media, hoses, hooks, valve heads, and more.

-In the 600 model, there are 4 filter media baskets that sit on top of each other inside the canister.
+In the 600 models, there are 4 filter media baskets that sit on top of each other inside the canister.
 You can use the included filtration media or buy your own loose media and sponges or filter pads to fill up the spaces.

 You will have to prime this filter as you set it up.
 First, establish a good siphon to suck water into the intake hose.
-Then, you can press the priming button a few times to help the motor purge remaining water and turn on.
+Then, you can press the priming button a few times to help the motor purge the remaining water and turn it on.